About the Blog

 Darlene Campbell, Founder

-I get a rush from connecting busty women around the world with the clothing and strategies that help us love the way we look.
+It’s my mission to connect busty women around the world with the clothing and strategies that help us love the way we look.
 My passion began in 2008 when I left my career as a corporate attorney to create dress shirts for full-busted women.
 I started sharing my discoveries on Hourglassy and haven’t been able to stop.
-My husband is the lucky man who gets the inside scoop on everything I write.
-We live in New York City with our adorable foster kitty Laly.
+My husband and I live in Queens with Laly, our failed first attempt at fostering a kitty.

 Leah, Columnist, Off the Rack